Pavlos Kouroupis

-Pavlos Kouroupis (Παύλος Κουρούπης; 1929 – 22 July 1974) was an officer in the Hellenic Army.
+Pavlos Kouroupis (Παύλος Κουρούπης; born 1929, disappeared 22 July 1974) was an officer in the Hellenic Army.
 At the time of the Turkish invasion of Cyprus in 1974, Kouroupis was a Colonel and CO of the 251st Battalion of the Cypriot National Guard, the unit closest to the Turkish landing site.
 With his unit, Kouroupis opposed the Turkish army at the Battle of Pentemili beachhead, stalling its advance for two days.
-Kouroupis was forced to retreat before numerically far superior Turkish forces and is considered the first missing person of the conflict.
+Kouroupis was forced to retreat before Turkish forces and is considered the first missing person of the conflict.
 Kouroupis was presumed dead during the defence of Kyrenia.

 According to published reports in the Greek press, the Greek Intelligence Agency attempted a rescue of Kouroupis and other Greek Army officers who were held captive in Turkey.
 The rescue operation failed and Kouroupis' fate is unknown.
 He was posthumously awarded the rank of Lieutenant General of the Hellenic Army, the highest military rank of the Hellenic Army.
 Pavlou Kouroupi Street, in the Aglantzia suburb of Cyprus' capital Nicosia is named after him.